Podcast Ep 40: Croup, Trigeminal Neuralgia, PJP Pneumonia, & More

 A. Bilateral facet dislocation

 D. Type I odontoid fracture

 You are working in a busy pediatric ED in December.
-During your shift you evaluate and treat 4 children with moderate croup by administering oral dexamethasone and aerosolized epinephrine.
-You re-evaluate each child 2 hours after the initial racemic epinephrine treatment.
+During your shift, you evaluate and treat four children with moderate croup by administering oral dexamethasone and aerosolized epinephrine.
+You re-evaluate each child two hours after the initial racemic epinephrine treatment.
 Which of the following children can most safely be discharged home?

 A. A 1-year-old boy with persistent stridor at rest

 B. A 2-year-old uninsured boy with clinical improvement, but no primary care physician